simo075j/Employee_churn_classifier/README.md

 * Trough feature importance extraction, the top causes for employee churn is ranked, analysed and presented

 # Project description
 The main objective of this project was to provide a fictional company with a tool to anticipate and classify employee churn.
-The project was constrained to a very small dataset and only usage of elastic nets (ridge and lasso) and logistic regression.
+The project was constrained to a very small dataset and only usage of elastic nets and logistic regression.
 The reasoning for only incoorporating simple algorithms was to ensure model transparrency and interpretability.

 ## Code and data used
-**Dataset:** 35 features, 310 observations
+**Dataset:** 35 features, 310 observations - Including information about employees such as salary, manager, senority, gener etc.

 **Rstudio version:** 3.6.2

-**Packages used:** caret,recipes, ggplot2, dplyr, ROCR and DataExplorer
+**Packages used:** caret, recipes, ggplot2, dplyr, ROCR and DataExplorer

 ## Findings and implications
+As seen on the candidate model overview, the logistic regression is outperforming the elastic nets significantly.

 ![](candidate%20models.png)

+The major benefit of fitting a linear model like logistic regression is that feature extraction can be used to infer impact and direction of inputs.
+Trough coefficient analysis, it can be derrived that features such as hiring type, employer name, location and more is highly influencial on employee attrition

 ![Feature importance](feature%20importance.png)